howdyai/botkit/docs/provisioning/slack-events-api.md

 ## 6. Set up Event Subscriptions

-To start receiving messages, enable event subscriptions.
-First, under Request URL, add `https://YOURURL/slack/receive`.
+To start receiving messages, you will need to enable Event Subscriptions.
+Finally, scroll to the top of the page and switch "Enable Events" to "on".

+Next you will need to add your Request URL, like this: `https://YOURURL/slack/receive`.
 When you finish typing, Slack will verify that this endpoint is properly configured.

-You must be running your Botkit application, and the application must be accessible at the URL specified for this to work.
+You must be running your Botkit application at the URL specified for this to work.

 ![Verify your endpoints](IMG/Slack-eventsenable.png)

 Once verified, click "Add Bot User Event", and using the dropdown that appears, select all of the `message.*` events: